Science-Alive/Science-Alive.github.io/_posts/intro-to-web-dev/2025-10-23-html-fundamentals.md

 #### The Magic Starter Code (The Skeleton)

-When you type `!` (and press enter) in VSCode, you get this structure.
+When you type `!` or `html:5`(and press enter) in VS Code, you get this structure.
 Don't worry about every line, just focus on the two main parts:

 ```html
 <!DOCTYPE html>